testing-library/testing-library-docs/docs/dom-testing-library/api-queries.md

 ARIA roles, you can find in their docs
 [which HTML Elements with inherent roles are mapped to each role](https://github.com/A11yance/aria-query#elements-to-roles).

+> Roles are matched literally by string equality, without inheriting from the
+> ARIA role hierarchy.
+As a result, querying a superclass role like `checkbox`
+> will not include elements with a subclass role like `switch`.

 You can query the returned element(s) by their [accessible name](https://www.w3.org/TR/accname-1.1/).
 The accessible name is for simple cases equal to e.g. the label of a form element, or the text content